Executors and Administrators

 Choosing someone who does not benefit from the Will can be a more preferable option, as they are more likely to handle the estate neutrally.
 However, you will be asking someone to give up a great deal of their time, which may seem like a huge request when they won’t benefit from your Will in the end.

 Alternatively, you could name a solicitor, accountant or bank as an executor.
 Having a professional execute the estate will ease the burden of probate on your other executors, or remove it entirely.
 It will also guarantee a more efficient and professional service, and the safety net of insurance if something should go wrong.

 Of course, enlisting a solicitor, accountant or bank to execute your estate will come with added expense.
 You may be able to reach an agreement and stipulate how much this will be in your Will (for example paying a solicitor a percentage of your estate for executing your Will).

 You can name multiple executors in your Will, allowing them to divide the tasks between themselves.
 If you do this, you should bear in mind that your executors will have to work together, which could cause problems if you pick two members of your family who do not get on very well.
 Forcing them to work together during a difficult time could inflame tensions further between them.

 Whoever you decide to name as your executor or executors, you should let them know in advance and discuss it with them before you formally establish this in your Will.
 Naming an individual to execute your Will would prove pointless if it turns out they do not want to do it.

 You can read more advice about putting together a Will in our Making a Will section.

 Get help with Wills and Probate today

 Are you in need of legal advice or cover relating to acting as an administrator, making a Will, or any other aspect of Wills and Probate?
-You should take a look at our Everyday Legal service – this can give you access to a number of services, including a Will drafting service and cover for legal fees for Contested Probate.
+You should take a look at our Instant Law Line service.
+This service gives you access to our helpful telephone legal advice line, allowing you to get legal advice for an affordable annual or one-off fee.